winitzki/scall/tutorial/programming_dhall.md

     dp X (λ(x : X) → λ(_ : P x) → x)
 ```
 However, we cannot extract the second value (of type `P x`).
+The type of that value depends on the first value (`x`) and cannot be defined separately from that `x`.
+So, we cannot correctly assign a type to a function that extracts just the value of type `P x`.

+#### Example: encoding a refinement type

-An example of using a dependent pair is a type describing `Natural` numbers that may not be greater than `10`.
+An example of   a dependent pair is  a type describing `Natural` numbers that may not be greater than `10`.
 (Such types are known as **refinement types**.)
 To describe that property, we need to create a dependent function of type `Natural → Type`.
 When that function is applied to a value `x : Natural`, the result must be a type whose values give evidence that `x` is not greater than `10`.